-My Thanksgiving gift to all of you is a completely unedited scene from a draft of what ending up being Finding Slope, before it was anything like the way Finding Slope ended up being.
+My Thanksgiving gift to all of you is a completely unedited scene from a draft of what ended up being Finding Slope, before it was anything like the way Finding Slope is now.
 In fact, my working title of it was Taking the Season.
 (Ugh, I know.
 I’m bad at titles.)

 This was back when I still envisioned it as a holiday novella that happened right after the end of Making Headlines.
-I actually started writing it before Making Headlines was completely edited, which means that there are some things in this that are weird—for example, a character named Ainsley who was initially part of The Taking Flight Girl Squad and was later removed (She may or may not make a triumphant return in my current WIP….) and a love interest for Willa who isn’t Dan. *gasp*
+I actually started writing it before Making Headlines was completely edited, so there are some things in this that are weird—for example, a character named Ainsley who was initially part of The Taking Flight Girl Squad and was later removed (she may or may not make a triumphant return in my current WIP….) and a love interest for Willa who isn’t Dan. *gasp*

 In this scene, Willa has returned to Missouri after spending Thanksgiving (see what I did there?) in New York with her mom.

 I get off the plane in Columbia and can’t decide if I’m glad to be back or if I’m going to cry because I miss New York so much already.

 I guess it’s a little bit of both, if I’m being honest.

 My Thanksgiving break wasn’t nearly long enough.
 I mean, I spent a lot of time with my mom, which was wonderful, but I barely got to see Ana, my best friend from high school, because she was busy hosting her extended family who flew up from Brazil because they were curious as to what American Thanksgiving was like.
 I actually had to meet up with her during the two hour block where she was supposed to be touring them up and down Fifth Avenue, aka letting them spend an insane amount of money on designer clothes.